notsojug/jug-material/eclipse/slides/slides.md

 Of course you don't need half of source menu, because you have immutable beans and use libraries such as [immutables](https://immutables.github.io/), right?

 ---
+## Did you know... code navigation?

+If you are on a new codebase:

+- navigate to declaration/implementation of a method via `F3`
+- find the type hierarchy of a class via `F4`
+- list/navigate to methods using `Ctrl-O`
+- search-as-you-type in the file via `Ctrl-J`
+- go to line with `Ctrl-L`
+- go to previously edited line/file with `Alt-left` or `Alt-right`
+- go to method calls of a method: `Ctrl-alt-H`
+- find occurrences of a string with `Ctrl-alt-G`

+---
+class:center, middle
+# And also...the mighty...

+DELETE LINES

+with `Ctrl-D`

+--

+Which in IntelliJ IDEA is of course "duplicate lines".

+---
+class:center, middle
+# Useful plugins

+---
+# Useful plugins: code recommenders

+This is default from Eclipse Mars onwards:

+It provides:

+- fuzzy method name search in auto complete mode.
+  E.g.: type `var` to get `getVar` and `setVar` suggested
+- most frequently used method suggestion
+- automatic code snippet suggestion (if enabled)

+---
+# Useful plugins: EGit

+Again default from Eclipse Mars.

+Provides git support in Eclipse.

+--

+It supports git flow branching model!

+---
+#Useful plugins: JBoss studio

+Recommended for Java EE development in general, not limited to RedHat application server.

+It provides:

+- server integration within IDE
+- CDI support
+  + bean.xml parsing and modeling
+  + producers discovery
+  + scoped bean avoid
+- JaxRs support and code validation
+- Arquillian support

+---
 class: center, middle

+# Dialogs you may have never heard about

+---
+# Dialogs: Tasks

+It mantains a list of TODOs and other configurable markers all in one place.

+Never miss a TODO again.

+--

+Please put date & name in your TODOs

+---
+# Dialogs: Display

+This dialog is active in debuggings session.

+It is a scratchpad that works within the current debug context.

+You can:
+- write some code & run it in the current context
+- reference context's variables
+- force a return of the current method with `Alt-Shift-F`

+---
+class: center, middle

+# Miscellaneous

+---
+# Miscellaneous: Favorite classes

+You can put your most favorite classes in this preference part.

+---

+class: center, middle

 # Questions

+---

+# Links

+- EGit <a href="https://wiki.eclipse.org/EGit/User_Guide%23Enabling_Gitflow_for_a_repository">git flow</a>